-Mike’s gardening domain is the parks of Takoma Park, which is well-known for its many beautiful azaleas, in both private and public gardens.
-The location is the former home of Benjamin Y. Morrison, the famed horticulturalist who was the founder and first director of the National Arboretum.
+Mike’s professional gardening domain was Takoma Park, MD, which is well-known for its many beautiful azaleas, in both private and public gardens.
+The location is the former home of Benjamin Y. Morrison, the famed horticulturalist who was the founder and first director of the U. S. National Arboretum.
 Morrison is noted for cross-breeding different strains of azaleas to produce the Glenn Dale azaleas, which are prevalent today throughout the eastern United States.
 Morrison lived near Piney Branch Road and many of his Glenn Dale introductions can be seen throughout the city’s private home gardens and public parks.

 |Azaleas at the USNA bonsai collection.
 Photo courtesy of DCGardens.com|

 • Brighton Dam in Brookeville, MD, has more than 20,000 azaleas and is provided by the Washington Suburban Sanitary Commission.

 • Brookside Gardens in Wheaton, MD, features more than 300 varieties of azaleas represented by 2,000 plants.

 • Landon School in Bethesda, MD, hosts an annual Azalea Festival on the first weekend of May.
 The Perkins Gardens include 15,000 azaleas.